What’s “Ability” have to do with story structure?

 If you look in Dramatica’s “Periodic Table of Story Elements” chart (you can download a free PDF of the chart at http://storymind.com/free-downloads/ddomain.pdf ) you’ll find the “ability” in one of the little squares.
 Look in the “Physics” class in the upper left-hand corner.
 You’ll find it in a “quad” of four items, “Knowledge, Thought, Ability and Desire”.

-In this posting I’m going to talk about how Dramatica uses the term “ability” and how it applies not only to story structure and characters but to real people, real life and psychology as well.
+In this article I’m going to talk about how Dramatica uses the term “ability” and how it applies not only to story structure and characters but to real people, real life and psychology as well.

 To begin with, a brief word about the Dramatica chart itself.
 The chart is sort of like a Rubik’s Cube.
 It holds all the elements which must appear in every complete story to avoide holes.
 Conceptually, you can twist it and turn it, just like a Rubik’s Cube, and when you do, it is like winding up a clock – you create dramatic potential.